ZzzM/React-Native-Movies/README.md

 </a>
 </h1>

-A movies news App developed by React Native（ ⚠️ **API is no longer available** ）
+A mobile app for movie information based on React Native（ ❌ **API is unavailable** ）

 ## Features
 - [x] Video play